felixasela/felixasela/README.md

 # 💫 About Me:

 Hello!
-I'm Felix, a Full-Stack engineer from Colombia.
+I'm Felix, Full-Stack engineer from Colombia.
 Here are some highlights about me:<br>

 - 🚀 My personal endeavors mostly revolve around cloud, automation, game development, and scalable software development.<br>
 - 🤝 I'm always keen to contribute to projects that align with my values and beliefs.<br>